Funding and Awards

 Undergraduate Prizes and Awards

-The G. V. Douglas Memorial Award commemorates Dr. George Vilbert Douglas, Head of the Department of Geology, Dalhousie University from 1932-1957.
+The G. V. Douglas Memorial Award commemorates Professor George Vibert Douglas, Head of the Department of Geology, Dalhousie University from 1932-1957.
 The award is given to a student entering second year Earth Sciences with an outstanding academic record in their first-year studies.

 The David Barlow Memorial Award was established to provide an endowed award to be presented annually to a student in the second year of the Geology (Earth Sciences) Program.

-The Best Thesis Award is given annually to the the best undergraduate thesis.
+The Earth and Environmental Sciences Best Thesis Award is awarded annually to the the student who is judged to have submitted the best Honours Thesis.

-The Best Thesis Presentation Award is given to the undergraduate student with the best thesis presentation.
+The Earth and Environmantal Sciences Best Thesis Presentation Award is awarded annually to the student that is judged to have given the best Honours Thesis presentation.

 The Environmental Science Award is given to an Environmental Science Programs in her/his third year of study who has shown academic promise in her/his environmental course work.